shoroogAlghamdi/Tic-Tac-Toe/README.md

 # TicTacToe

-This project is a true simulation of a famous game, namely; Tic Tac Toe.
+This project is a virtual simulation of the famous game, namely; Tic Tac Toe.
 The actual code of the game was written by [xaviablaza-zz](https://gist.github.com/xaviablaza-zz/)
 In this project, the main goal was to apply unit testing using JUnit Framework.
 Moreover, The code has been **modularized** to make it readeable, understable and reusable.

 # Getting Started